hazelveek/VideoVoiceEnableChatApplication/README.md

 # VideoVoiceEnableChatApplication
-A chat application with that supports video and voice calls
+A chat application that supports video and voice calls